NilFoundation/proof-market-toolchain/gitbook-docs/examples/mina-example/part-2-deploy-zkapp.md

 ## Step 3: deploy the project

-Upon deployment, zkApp's 8 state variables will be initialized to `1,2,3,4,5,6,7,8`.
+Upon deployment, zk app's 8 state variables will be initialized to `1,2,3,4,5,6,7,8`.

 ```bash
 zk deploy berkeley